lion-star-gold/Powerlifting-projects/README.md

 #### What is this project?
 I really enjoy powerlifting.
 I love competing, I love seeing others compete, and I love helping others to compete.
 I decided to visualise past results as a way to see how the sport has grown, and how performance in the sport has changed over time - and how it may change in the future.
 Its inspiring to watch records be broken year-on-year, and see performances change over time.

+#### British Powerlifting
+##### Competition attendance
+I've been in the powerlifting community for a few years now and have first-hand seen the sport increase in popularity.
+Let's make a visualisation of this!